Bad Girls Club season 5

 The fifth season of Bad Girls Club is titled Bad Girls Club: Miami and premiered on August 3, 2010, on Oxygen.
-This season moved filming from Los Angeles, California to Miami, Florida in an area on North Bay Road, between 41st and 64th streets, which filming began in early 2010.
+This season moved filming from Los Angeles, California to Miami, Florida in an area on North Bay Road, between 41st and 64th streets, which filming began in March 2010.
+It premiered to 1.34 million viewers, making it the biggest premiere in Oxygen history to date.

 Production

 Bad Girls Club: Miami was announced on January 21, 2010, while the fourth season was airing.
 Casting was also announced at the same time with potential applicants submitting video tape submissions plus casting calls taking place in Los Angeles, Atlanta, Buffalo, Oakland, Chicago, and Pittsburgh.